git-plm/gitplm/README.md

 - a single partmaster is used for the entire organization and contains internal part numbers (IPN) for all assets used to build a product.
+  - if multiple sources are available for a part, these can be entered on additional lines with the same IPN, and different Manufacturer/MPN specified.
+GitPLM will merge other fields like Description, Value, etc so these only need to be specifed on one of the lines.
 - internal part numbers (IPN) use the Basic format: CCC-NNN-VVVV
   - CCC: major category (RES, CAP, DIO, etc)
   - NNN: incrementing sequential number for each part